paolocavagnolo/volcano/DEMO_002-UNO_R4-game/readme.md

 ## CONFIGURATION

 The board comes with the firmware already flashed, PlayerONE create an Access Point and PlayerTWO connect to it automatically.
-There is a visual way to debug possible error state:
+There is a visual way to know the state of the board:

 1. LED_BUILTIN flashing 5 times (1 per second): board is starting
 2. LED_BUILTIN flashing 2 times rapidly - PlayerONE: PlayerTWO is not connected
 3. LED_BUILTIN flashing 2 times rapidly - PlayerTWO: Trying to connect to PlayerONE
 4. LED_TX: flashing 1 times every 10 sec: Game on!

+To flash a new board download this repo and upload it with Arduino IDE

 ## LIVE DEMO